The Engagement Report - Detailed Information

 Weighting of Engagement Metrics - Final Score

-The final Engagement Score will be calculated by adding the weighted value of all selected metrics.
+The final Engagement Score is calculated by combining the selected metrics according to their assigned weights.

 • Related Articles

 This article is intended for instructors.
-This tool applies to only our Kayak, Golf, and Videogame simulations.
+This is for Entrepreneurship, Management and marketing simulations.
 It is possible to create a custom engagement report for a simulation.
 This report provides a detailed view of participant interaction in ...

 This article is intended for instructors.
-In the Instructor Zone of your Praxar portal, you can access the following Instructor tools at the left of your screen.
+When accessing your new portal 2.0, the INSTRUCTOR ZONE contains all the tools you need to manage your group simulation.
 The objective of this article is to clarify: When to use a specific tool?
 Why use a ...

 • The Grading Report: How grades are calculated

-This article is intended for instructors only.
-Calculating Grades To calculate grades, we follow these 4 steps: Step 1 - Converting Min/Max Fields to Percentage For Min/Max fields (identified by the presence of a "Minimum Score" option), we need to ...
+This article is intended for instructors.
+To use Praxar's Grading report, see this article here.
+Calculating Grades To calculate grades, the platform (auto-grading tool) follows four steps: Step 1 - Converting Min/Max Fields to Percentage For Min/Max ...